PhilJay/MPAndroidChart/README.md

     public DataSet(ArrayList<Entry> yVals, int type) { ... }
 ```

-When looking at the constructor, it is visible that the <code>DataSet</code> needs an <code>ArrayList</code> of type <code>Entry</code> and a type int.
-The type integer value can be chosen freely and can be used to identify the <code>DataSet</code>.
-A possible type in this scenario could be a constant COMPANY_1.
+When looking at the constructor, it is visible that the <code>DataSet</code> needs an <code>ArrayList</code> of type <code>Entry</code> and an integer value for the type.
+The type integer value can be chosen freely and can be used to identify the <code>DataSet</code> amongst other <code>DataSet</code> objects in the <code>ChartData</code> object.
+A possible type in this scenario could be a integer constant COMPANY_1.

 The <code>ArrayList</code> of type <code>Entry</code> encapsulates all values of the chart.
 A <code>Entry</code> object is an additional wrapper around a value and holds the value itself, and it's position on the x-axis (the index inside the <code>ArrayList</code> of <code>String</code> of the <code>CharData</code> object the value is mapped to):
 ```java